 Many different types of evidence can prove your negligence case.
 Our trial attorneys will locate and analyze:

 - Video footage from traffic cameras, local businesses, or dashcams

 - Medical records

 The steps you take after an accident can be critical.
 Our lawyers are here to protect you if you’ve been injured in an accident.
 Give us a call as soon as possible so that we can start our investigation and gather the strong evidence you need to prove your case.

 How Long Do I Have To File a Lawsuit After a Car Accident in California?

 However, it’s possible that you could have more or less time to take legal action.
 If the defendant is a government agency, you’ll have less time to act.
 You could also have more time to sue for damages if you are a minor or the defendant is facing criminal charges.

 If you don’t file a lawsuit before the statute of limitations runs out, you’ll lose your right to recover damages entirely.

 Contact a Carlsbad Car Accident Lawyer for a Free Consultation

-Our lawyers at Petrov Law Firm have years of experience fighting to protect accident victims in Southern California.
+Our lawyers at Petrov Personal Injury Lawyers have years of experience fighting to protect accident victims in Southern California.
 To learn more about creating an attorney-client relationship, call to schedule a free initial consultation with an experienced Carlsbad car accident lawyer today.